SidoniaM7/Teaching-materials/README.md

 # Teaching-materials
-This repository contains supporting materials for the courses I have taught.
+This repository contains my teaching portfolio as well as the supporting materials for the courses I have taught.